Keploy vs Momentic

 Momentic can verify that end-to-end user flows still work after a backend refactor, but it cannot pinpoint which specific backend service broke.
 It validates the outcome but does not help isolate the root cause.

 Engineering teams evaluating Momentic alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Momentic or comparing Momentic and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).